New Jersey Umbrella Insurance

 Added Protection for Your Auto Policy

 Your liability for a serious car accident could exceed the liability limits of your car insurance policy.
-In the event of a lawsuit resulting from a covered accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.
+In the event of a lawsuit resulting from a covered car accident, your umbrella policy limit will provide another level of protection above the liability limit of your auto policy.

 Safeguarding Your Home from Liability

 Unfortunately, accidents happen in the home, sometimes resulting in serious injuries to visitors.
 Such accidents could lead to a significant claim against the homeowner.
-Your neighbor slips on an icy sidewalk, your guest trips and falls down the stairs, or your pet bites a guest or someone walking by your house.
-An umbrella policy will give you additional protection for covered liability claims beyond your homeowners policy limits.
+If someone makes a claim against you that is covered by the policy, umbrella coverage can give you additional protection beyond your homeowners policy's liability limit.

 See If You're Eligible

 Umbrella policies are available to current NJM Auto policyholders and NJM Auto policy applicants, once their auto policy is purchased.
-The underlying auto and homeowners policies each must have a liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.
+Your auto and homeowners policies each need to have a minimum liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.